-Upholstery Cleaning Decoded
+Deciphering Upholstery Cleaning Codes

 Before you begin, locate the manufacturer's upholstery cleaning tag on the sofa cushions or chair.
 Check the label's recommended cleaning method.

-How To Decipher Upholstery Cleaning Codes
+Deciphering Upholstery Cleaning Codes

 O = Clean with cold water because the upholstery is made from organic materials.

-W = Clean with a water-based product, such as a little foam from a mild detergent or non-solvent upholstery shampoo.
+W = Clean with a water-based product, such as a bit of foam from a mild detergent or non-solvent upholstery shampoo.
 Use as little foam and water as possible to do the job; you don't want to get the upholstery too wet.
 Moisture encourages mold, mildew, and bacteria to take up residence.

 X = Don't clean it yourself.
 You can, however, vacuum or brush off surface grime.
 Hire a professional when a deeper cleaning is required.

-The Cleaning Routine
+Deciphering Upholstery Cleaning Codes - The Cleaning Routine

 1 Start with a Vacuum

-Vacuum the surface, cushions, the body below the cushions (where crumbs, quarters, and remote controls hide), and behind and under the furniture piece.
-Then brush with an upholstery brush to dislodge surface dirt and dust, following the vacuum path, so you don't miss any area.
+Then, brush with an upholstery brush to dislodge surface dirt and dust, following the vacuum path so you don't miss any area.
 Vacuum the dislodged dirt.

 2 Get on a Roll